Seleucid Empire: Monetization

-Currency plays an increasingly central role under the Seleucids; however, we should note that monetization was nothing new in their newly acquired lands.
+Currency plays an increasingly central role under the Seleucids; however, monetization was nothing new in their newly acquired lands.
 Rather, the introduction and widespread implementation of currency is attributed to Darius I's tax reforms centuries prior; hence, the Seleucids see a continuation rather than shift in this practice, i.e. the payment of taxation in silver or, if necessary, in kind.
 In this regard, the Seleucids are notable for paying their sizeable armies exclusively in silver.
 Nevertheless, there are two significant developments of currency during the Seleucid period: the adoption of the "Attic Standard" in certain regions, and the popularization of bronze coinage.

 The adoption of the Attic standard was not uniform across the realm.
 The Attic standard was already the common currency of the Mediterranean prior to Alexander's conquest; that is, it was the preferred currency for foreign transactions.
-As a result, coastal regions under the Seleucids —Syria and Asia Minor—were quick to adopt the new standard.
-In Mesopotamia however, the millennia-old shekel (weighing 8.33g Silver) prevailed over the Attic standard.
-According to Historian R.J. van der Spek, this is due to their particular method in recording price, which favored bartering over monetary transactions.
+As a result, coastal regions under the Seleucids—Syria and Asia Minor—were quick to adopt the new standard.
+In Mesopotamia, however, the millennia-old shekel (weighing 8.33 g silver) prevailed over the Attic standard.
+According to Historian R. J. van der Spek, this is due to their particular method in recording price, which favored bartering over monetary transactions.
 The Mesopotamians used the value of one shekel as a fixed reference point, against which the amount of a good is given.
-Prices themselves are accounted in terms of their weight in silver per ton, i.e. 60g Silver, Barley, June 242 BC.
-The minute difference in weight between a Shekel and Didrachm (weighing 8.6g Silver) could not be expressed in this barter system.
-And the use of a Greek tetradrachm would be "a far too heavy denomination…in daily trade."
+Prices themselves are accounted in terms of their weight in silver per ton, e.g., 60 g silver, barley, June 242 BC.
+The minute difference in weight between a shekel and didrachm (weighing 8.6 g silver) could not be expressed in this barter system, and a Greek tetradrachm would be "a far too heavy denomination...in daily trade."

-Bronze coinage, dating from the late fifth and fourth century, and was popularized as a "fiduciary" currency facilitating "small-scale exchanges" in the Hellenistic period.
-It was principally a legal tender which circulated only around its locales of production;[3]however, the great Seleucid mint at Antioch during Antiochus III's reign (which Numismatist Arthur Houghton dubs "The Syrian and Coele-Syrian Experiment") began minting bronze coins (weighing 1.25–1.5g) to serve a "regional purpose."
+Bronze coinage, dating from the late fifth and fourth century, was popularized as a "fiduciary" currency facilitating "small-scale exchanges" in the Hellenistic period.
+It was principally a legal tender which circulated only around its locales of production; however, the great Seleucid mint at Antioch during Antiochus III's reign (which Numismatist Arthur Houghton dubs "The Syrian and Coele-Syrian Experiment") began minting bronze coins (weighing 1.25–1.5g) to serve a "regional purpose."
 The reasons behind this remain unclear.
 However, Spek notes a chronic shortage of silver in the Seleucid empire.
-In fact, Antiochus I's heavy withdrawal of silver from a satrap is noted by the Babylonian astronomical diary (AD No. –273 B 'Rev. 33'): "purchases in Babylon and other cities were made in Greek bronze coins."
+In fact, Antiochus I's heavy withdrawal of silver from a satrap is noted by the Babylonian astronomical diaries (AD No. – 273 B 'Rev. 33'): "purchases in Babylon and other cities were made in Greek bronze coins."
 This was unprecedented because "in official documents [bronze coins] played no part"; it was a sign of "hardship" for the Seleucids.
 Nevertheless, the low denomination of bronze coinage meant it was used in tandem with bartering; making it a popular and successful medium of exchange.